 In most cases, what appear to be ties in STAR voting can be broken by referring back to the ballots themselves:

-- Ties in the Runoff round should be broken in favor of the candidate who was scored higher.
+- Ties in the Runoff round should be broken in favor of the candidate who was scored higher if possible.

 - Ties which can not be broken as above are considered a "True Tie."